dynamsoft-docs/web-twain-docs/getstarted/helloworld.md

 ## Add simple scanning functionality

-Now that we have our scripts included in the application, we will have to write the code to use the Web TWAIN library.
+Now that we have our scripts included in the application, we will have to write the code to use the DWT library.

 ### Add a Scan button in HTML